shubham119413/interview-rag/README.md

 - ✅ Whisper for transcription
 - ✅ SentenceTransformers + FAISS for retrieval
 - ✅ Gemini 2.0 Flash for AI-powered answers
-- ✅ Progress tracked for better debuggability
+- ✅ Progress tracked in the UI for better debuggability

 ---